 The cutaneous (skin) porphyrias can all give sensitivity to sunlight, on exposed areas of skin.
 As with all porphyrias, the severity of the problem varies enormously.

-Sunlight should be avoided as much as possible.
+Exposure of the skin to sunlight should be avoided as much as possible.
 When avoiding sunlight is not possible, special sunblocks which block visible light can help.
-(In mild cases, high-factor sun cream with high-UVA protection may be enough.)
 Hats and clothing which cover up the skin are also recommended.

 For further useful information check out British Association of Dermatologists website www.bad.org.uk and type in porphyria on the top left search bar.

 Wearing clothing such as long-sleeved close-knit fabric tops and long trousers during the summer months is a must.
 Gloves are useful especially when driving.
-Wide-brimmed hats can help, also using an umbrella whilst shadow hopping is an idea.
+A buff can help to protect the vulnerable neck area and shoes rather than sandals can protect the feet.
+Wide-brimmed hats can help, while using an umbrella whilst shadow hopping is an idea.

 Useful UV reflective umbrellas can be purchased from www.umbrellaheaven.com.